GLodi/justonecanvas/README.md

 ## development

 A complete dev environment is available under docker-compose.
+Make sure to have docker 19.03 and docker-compose 1.26.2

 Check Makefile or just `docker-compose up` under root.
 Both client and server are setup for hot-reloading.

 If you don't want to use docker, then: